husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ### Are there recommended data splits (e.g., training, development/validation, testing)?

-The data shared is a a random sample of 80% of the annotated data, intended for model training and development.
+The data shared is a random sample of ~90% of the annotated data, intended for model training and development.
 The test set was retained as private to enable participation in competitive shared tasks.

 ### Are there any errors, sources of noise, or redundancies in the dataset?

-The inter-annotator agreement for the binary conspiracy labels is measured as Krippendorff's α=0.43.
+The inter-annotator agreement for the binary conspiracy labels is measured as Krippendorff's α=0.58.
 This indicates a moderate level of agreement, suggesting some inherent ambiguity or noise in the labeling process.
-The "can't tell" category also acknowledges instances where classification was difficult.
-A portion of the data was annotated by multiple annotators, however the training set does not include repeated entries.
+The "can't tell" category also acknowledges instances where classification was difficult (α=0.50 if including the "can't tell" label).
+A portion of the data was annotated by multiple annotators and the training set does include repeated entries.
 The plain text of the submission statements may become unavailable as authors and moderators may remove them.

 ### Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?